Our Approach To Sell-Side M&A Engagements: We start by carefully analyzing the universe of

 over decades of participation in the IP community.

-Typically those involved in corporate mergers, acquisitions, and
+Typically those involved in corporate mergers, acquisitions, and divestitures

-cash flow.
+flow.
 With over 70% of the value of NASDAQ represented by

-intangible assets IP should be a much more important factor in an entity’s
+intangible assets, IP should be a much more important

-acquisition value.
-For acquisition targets, IP, properly considered, can be
+targets, IP, properly considered, can be leveraged

-leveraged to achieve a better result.
-For acquirors, consideration of the
+to achieve a better result.
+For acquirors,

-target’s IP can close a price gap that would
+close a price gap that would

 otherwise kill the deal.